 You’ll learn storytelling, cinematography, locations, self-financing, documentary interview techniques, and how to bring your ideas to life.
 By the end, you’ll make uncompromising films.

-Class is now is session: Werner Herzog’s Filmmaking MasterClass fro FREE!
+Class is now in session: Werner Herzog’s Filmmaking MasterClass

 - Werner Herzog Filmmaking MasterClass